Safer Communities for Children:

 A community approach to protective behaviours

-Safer Communities for Children is an inclusive, culturally safe, whole-of- community protective behaviours program, specifically designed for young children aged four (4) to eight (8) years.
+Safer Communities for Children is an inclusive, culturally safe, whole-of-community protective behaviours approach, specifically designed for young children aged around 4 to 8 years.
 The program can be delivered by local community members and services across a range of settings such as schools, family centres and early childhood environments in urban, rural and remote settings.

-The program is based on seven (7) bush animal stories with specific messages about safety that also reinforce community responsibility to value and protect children.
+The program is based on 7 bush animal stories with specific messages about safety that also reinforce community responsibility to value and protect children.

 Safer Communities for Children offers a new approach to protective behaviours in that it: